NaoiseGaffney/BookRepository/README.md

 There are four collections in the Book Repository database.
 One, user, is Flask-User (Flask-Login) related.
 The user class / collection is defined in 'app.py' based on the Flask-User sample MongoEngine App.
 The session collection is created by MongoSessionEngine.
 The book and genre classes / collections are defined by me, as are the user to book to genre relationships.
 MongoSessionEngine handles the relationship between user and session.

 The user class / collection fields are dictated by the Flask-User features that are activated in 'config.py'.
 I've extended the example with the email_confirmed_at for the registration email confirmation (allowing the user/reader to sign in).
-The session collection fields are handled by MongoSessionEngine and its fields are related to authentiation, CSRF, expiration, and the session cookie fields data when a book search is executed.
+The session collection fields are handled by MongoSessionEngine and its fields are related to authentication, CSRF, expiration, and the session cookie fields data when a book search is executed.

 The Book class / collection has fields relevant to storing book data.
 The creation_date field is intended for future statistics data in the Admin Dashboard.
 Each book document is linked to it's user/reader: book.user = user.username.
 Each book document is linked to a genre document: book.genre = genre.genre.

 #### Gunicorn
 [Gunicorn - WSGI Server](https://docs.gunicorn.org/en/stable/)

-Gunicorn is used on the Heroku platform for Review Application, Staging,and Production.
+Gunicorn is used on the Heroku platform for Review Application, Staging, and Production.
 It has a much better performance than the Flask-WSGI.

 ### Defensive Programming
 All input data is validated in the templates (form fields), in 'app.py', and by the DB Schema and field validators where applicable.
 Internal errors are handled gracefully using try-except-finally statements and validations, as well as providing user/reader feedback via field warnings or flash messages.